Andy Swiger Land-Grant Award

 The nomination packet should be no more than five (5) pages and include all of the following:

 - A description of the nominee's activities that emphasizes his or her creative accomplishments in applied or basic research, teaching, and/or Extension.

-- A description of the impact that the nominee has made towards solving practical problems and how this effort has enhanced production and profit in agriculture.
+- A description of the impact that the nominee has made impactful progress towards solving practical problems and how this effort has enhanced production and profit in agriculture and life sciences.

 - A short summary of the faculty member's education, experience, and responsibilities.

 Colleagues, department heads, staff, or members of the community who are familiar with the nominee's work are encouraged to submit nomination letters.
 You can resubmit an updated nomination letter for a previous year's nominee.

 - A certificate will be presented to the selected individual(s) either at the annual meeting of the college's dean or during another appropriate ceremony organized to recognize the accomplishments of the college's faculty.

 - If not selected during the first year of consideration, each nominee will be considered by the award committee for two additional years.